Brijeshv3001/Compiler-Design-Lab-Experiments-Lab-1---Lab-6-/README1.md

 🔹 Lab 4: Elimination of Left Recursion

-Implementation of an algorithm to remove left recursion from a given context-free grammar (CFG) so that it becomes suitable for top-down parsing.
+Implementation of an algorithm to remove left recursion from a given Context-Free Grammar (CFG) so that it becomes suitable for top-down parsing.

 📁 Folder: Lab-04-Left-Recursion-Elimination